BetterDiscord/docs/docs/plugins/concepts/react.md

 ![return_value_expanded](./img/return_value_expanded.png)
 :::

 What you see here if a fairly typical result of one of these render calls.
-Take a second and get familiar with the structure, its likely you'll be seeing a lot more of them going forward.
+Take a second and get familiar with the structure, it's likely you'll be seeing a lot more of them going forward.
 However, since we want to see where to add our component, expand the tree out like we did above in the second image.

 Take a look at the objects near the cursor in the image.
 This seems to be exactly where we want to render.
 Take a note of the object path to this object or copy it using the built-in tool.